learn-co-students/kwk-level-1-lecture-018-sinatra-1-sgharms-test-webdev-fund/README.md

 Remember, `<%= %>` will print whatever is return from the Ruby inside, `<% %>` will just execute the Ruby.

+## CFU

+Ideas: student turn & talk about the benefits of ERB, what is the difference between <%= %> and <% %>?, which parts of the code in the last two sections are ruby? html?

 **Students should try to add in ERB tags to `index.html.erb` and try different things.
 A good challenge: create a conditional in ERB that returns heads or tails based on a random number.**

 ### Variables